QuantEcon/python_lecture_sandpit/source/rst/geom_series.rst

 .. epigraph::

-    "in economics, a little knowledge of geometric series goes a long way "
+    "in economics, a little knowledge of geometric series goes a long way"

 Geometric Series: Key Formulas
 ===============================